alonsuissa12/CPP_EX3/README.md

 3. **Three Players**: The game is exclusively for three players.
 4. **Development Card Trading**: Players can trade development cards as long as they have not been played yet.
 5. **No Ports**: There are no port trades available.

+## How to Work with the Program

+To interact with the program and play the game, follow these steps:

+### Running the Program
+1. **Compile and run the Program**: type in terminal the command: make catan
+2. **note!** somtimes the command compile the files and fail to run it if thats the case close it with CTRL + C and try again